 Iniciativa: Strengthening the Capacity of Youth Civil Society in Sexual and Reproductive Health Rights

-The five organizations—LUARTE, Kutenga, Nova Vida, AREPACHO, and Kupulumussana—are all part of an innovative mentorship process that emphasizes partnership, self-assessment, organizational ownership, continuous learning, and applied skills building.
+The five organizations—LUARTE, Kutenga, Nova Vida, AREPACHO, and Kupulumussana—were all part of an innovative mentorship process that emphasized partnership, self-assessment, organizational ownership, continuous learning, and applied skills building.

 This Straight to the Point capacity building tool offers a brief introduction to a few essential accounting practices and provides a checklist to help organizations assess whether they are meeting these fundamental requirements.

-Pathfinder reduced violence against women (VAW) by establishing networks and building on government capacity and civil society responses.
+PAST PROJECT: Pathfinder reduced violence against women by establishing networks and building on government capacity and civil society responses.
 This project increased access to health, social, and legal services for women and girls.

 On July 13, 2016, InsideNGO honored Pathfinder International’s Program Systems Unit with its 2016 Excellence Award in Cross Operations at its annual conference in Washington, DC.
 Pathfinder was chosen as a winner due to its work in transforming a paper-based project compliance review system to a digital app and online monitoring portal, a transition that has greatly improved Pathfinder’s ability to monitor its many supported health facilities.
 After a successful pilot in Nigeria and roll-out in Bangladesh, the team is currently coordinating additional roll-outs in Tanzania, Kenya, and other locations.